 As the oldest dorm on campus, Shupe Hall is a place rich with history.
 As a resident of Shupe, you’re not only part of a legacy, you’re part of a family.
 The community in Shupe is like no other, and the hallway conversations, Shupe Group Bible Studies, and open-door culture all make for a significant freshman experience.
-Spend an evening going to Shupe Dinner with fantastic RAS and hall mates.
+Spend an evening going to Shupe Dinner with fantastic Resident Advisors and hall mates.
 Or take advantage of the Brother-Sister Floor Events with Oakwood-Slater Hall.
 There’s so much to do and experience in Shupe, and while you’re here, we want you to feel right at home.

 Bridges Hall is home to 97 women.
 When it was constructed in 2008, it was nicknamed “The Lodge” before its official title came about in 2014.
 The dorm boasts three floors of spacious four-person apartments.
-There is a large lobby on first floor, as well as two comfortable lounges on the second and third floors that have large flat screen TVs.
+There is a large lobby on the first floor, as well as two comfortable lounges on the second and third floors that have large flat screen TVs.
 Each floor has a study room, washer and dryer, and a kitchen.
 The lobby is a great place to relax by the fireplace, play lobby hockey, put together some DIY projects, cook with friends or study with a group.
 Overall, Bridges Hall is well known as a beautiful, comfortable and inviting place to live on campus.